-All students will be required to present one type of photo ID anytime they inquire about specific financial aid information in-person.
-In order to receive Financial Aid information over the phone, students must verify their information by answering a variety of demographic and academic related questions.
-A release can be submitted by the student for a parent/spouse or other party to request information on the student's behalf.
-Only general information will be provided to such persons without a signed release on file.
+All students may be required to present a photo ID anytime they inquire about specific financial aid information in-person.
+To receive Financial Aid information over the phone, students must verify their information by answering a variety of demographic and academic related questions.
+Only general information will be provided to anyone other than the student without a signed release on file.